Protocol Version 1.2

 exp_string

-is a conditional expression based on Agrest own "expression DSL", that should be intuitively understood
+is a conditional expression based on Agrest expression syntax, that should be intuitively understood by most programmers.

 name='Ernest Hemingway'